sjbylo/aba/README.md

 # Aba is an agent-based wrapper

 Aba makes it easier to install an OpenShift cluster - "Cluster Zero" - into a disconnected environment, onto vSphere or ESXi (or bare-metal) using the Agent-based installer.

 Aba automatically completes the following:
 1. Installs the Quay mirror registry onto localhost (your bastion).
-This is optional as you can use your existing registry.
+This is optional as you can choose to use your existing registry.
 1. Uses Quay's credentials to build out the Agent-based configuration files.
 1. Generates the needed boot ISO.
 1. Creates the required VMs in ESXi (or vSphere) and powers them on.